rijalBinHusen/restapi-flightphp/readme.md

 - [x] Show data from database using get method
 - [x] Show data from database by 1 parameter
 - [ ] show data from database by more 1 parameter
-- [ ] Update data in database using put method
+- [x] Update data by id in database using put method
 - [x] Delete data from database using delete method
 - [ ] Find a way to avoid directory listing